geraldochristiano/transaction-manager/README.md

     ```bash
     npm run dev
     ```
-   The starter kit should now be running on [localhost:3000](http://localhost:3000/).
+   The website will be running on [localhost:3000](http://localhost:3000/).